Pelvic organ prolapse AKA vaginal prolapse

 - Take care with exercise.
 Exercise involving heavy lifting, high impact and strong abdominal contractions may be your trigger for developing a prolapse if the supports are weak.
 Avoid this sort of exercise during and until 3 months after pregnancy.
 Gradually build up low impact exercise and light weights from 6 weeks postnatal and make sure your PFM is strong before progressing.

-If you suspect you might have a prolapse ask your GP or midwife for a vaginal assessment to rule out any other cause for your symptoms.
+If you suspect you might have a pelvic organ prolapse ask your GP or midwife for a vaginal assessment to rule out any other cause for your symptoms.
 The GP may diagnose a prolapse or say everything looks normal.
 Sometimes a minor prolapse is not identified if you are lying down.

 Read this evidence based leaflet from the POGP: https://pogp.csp.org.uk/publications/pelvic-organ-prolapse-physiotherapy-guide-women